lauraleonilla/fullstack-part2/README.md

 # fullstack-part2

-Each assignment is located in its own branch.
+Each section is located in its own branch.
+Do npm install before npm start.